Shilldon/artifact-auction/README.md

 The function of the reserve price is to enable site admin to specify the minimum amount for which they would like the artifact to sell.
 Users are informed if there is a reserve price set on the artifact but are not made aware of the actual reserve otherwise this would affect bidding.

 Users will still have the option to purchase artifacts with a reserve immediately.
-In the on site guidance admin is encouraged to set the buy now price suitably higher than the reserve and form validation ensures the buy now price (if given) cannot be set lower than the reserve price.
+In the on site guidance the admin is encouraged to set the buy now price suitably higher than the reserve and form validation ensures the buy now price (if given) cannot be set lower than the reserve price.

 ##### Buy now price